Product

 How NORDON Works

-Think of NORDON as a notebook for your AI coding assistant.
-It writes down the important stuff from every coding session, so next time your AI already knows what happened.
+Think of NORDON as an intelligent notebook for your AI coding assistant.
+It captures, scores, and retrieves the important stuff from every coding session using 40+ signal detectors and a 6-signal ranking algorithm.

 The Pipeline

-Imagine you had a human assistant who sat next to you while you coded, wrote down everything important, and briefed your AI before every new session.
+Imagine you had an assistant who watched every coding session, scored what matters, and briefed your AI before every new conversation.
 That's NORDON.

 Watch & Capture

 While you code with your AI assistant, NORDON quietly watches what happens.
-It notices decisions, errors, patterns, and important context — and writes them down.
+40+ signal detectors scan for architecture decisions, performance insights, security concerns, and dependency changes.

 Seven kinds of things NORDON remembers